har-m33t/AI_Tic-Tac-Toe-harvard-cs50ai/README.md

 2. A player wins if they align 3 of their markers in a row, column, or diagonal.
 3. The game ends in a draw if the grid is full without a winner.

+## Contributing
+Contributions are welcome!
+If you'd like to improve the project, feel free to fork the repository and submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.